Complete IFR Proficiency Series

 ATC communication takes on a whole new level of importance when you are operating in the IFR system.
 Instrument pilots must be proficient in communications in order to minimize risk and get the most benefit from the ATC system.

 These workshops examine the common and deadly IFR accident scenarios.
 The focus here is on lessons learned and prevention.

 You can earn 6 WINGS credits for completing the IFR Proficiency Series.
-A simple online form for requesting credit is included on the website.
+A simple form for requesting credit is included on the website.

 90 Day Money-Back Guarantee!

 If you aren’t completely satisfied we’ll give you a full refund.
 No questions asked!

 PilotWorkshops.com has been a A+ rated member of the Better Business Bureau since 2006.